execut/yii2-cms-sliders/README.md

 ```

-Once the extension is installed, simply modify your backend configuration as follows:
+Once the extension is installed, simply modify your common configuration as follows:

 ```php
 return [